 If your home has especially dry air when the heat is on in the winter, you may want to run a humidifier, too.

-It also has a remote, LED display, and the capability to run for 20 hours on high mist or 40 on low.
+It also has the capability to run for 25 hours.

-This model is available from Madetec via Amazon.
+This model is available from Pure Enrichment via Amazon.

 Care and Maintenance Tips